 - A bachelor's degree from a regionally-accredited college or university.
-(Students must submit official transcripts from all colleges or universities attended.) - A minimum score of 350 on the Graduate Management Admission Test (GMAT). - An applicant will be accepted as an M.B.A. student if his/her combined credentials (undergraduate grade point average [UGPA] and performance on the GMAT) measure at least 1200 points according to the following formula: (300 x UGPA) + GMAT score

-- Successful completion (with a grade of C or better) of college algebra or a higher mathematics course. - A professional resume which demonstrates a minimum of three years of significant full-time work experience. - Two letters of recommendation with at least one from a current or former supervisor. - An entrance essay in which the applicant demonstrates analytical and verbal ability. - Proficiency in the English language as demonstrated by at least two years of successful academic work at the college or university level in the United States or by a minimum score of 500 paper-based or 173 computer-based on the Test of English as a Foreign Language (TOEFL). - Belhaven College graduates with a Bachelor in Business Administration or a Bachelor of Science in Business Administration and a cumulative GPA greater than 3.0 in all undergraduate coursework may waive the GMAT requirement.
+(Students must submit official transcripts from all colleges or universities attended.) - A minimum score of 350 on the Graduate Management Admission Test (GMAT).
+An applicant will be accepted as an M.B.A. student if his/her combined credentials (undergraduate grade point average [UGPA] and performance on the GMAT) measure at least 1200 points according to the following formula: (300 x UGPA) + GMAT score - Successful completion (with a grade of C or better) of college algebra or a higher mathematics course. - A professional resume which demonstrates a minimum of three years of significant full-time work experience. - Two letters of recommendation with at least one from a current or former supervisor. - An entrance essay in which the applicant demonstrates analytical and verbal ability. - Proficiency in the English language as demonstrated by at least two years of successful academic work at the college or university level in the United States or by a minimum score of 500 paper-based or 173 computer-based on the Test of English as a Foreign Language (TOEFL). - Minimum GPA of 2.8 in last 60 hours of undergraduate study. - Belhaven College graduates with a Bachelor in Business Administration or a Bachelor of Science in Business Administration and a cumulative GPA greater than 3.0 in all undergraduate coursework may waive the GMAT requirement.